Olsm/PG4300-Bitcoin-Lottery/readme.md

 bundle install
 ```

-Please note that most features are not implemented yet
+Note that most feature tests are not implemented yet

 Tu run one feature